mil-amirian/mil-amirian/README.md

 ## How did I get into coding?

 I have always possessed the mindset of a programmer - the ability to find solutions to real world problems.
 Even during my bachelor’s in aerospace systems engineering, I was consistently drawn to avionics architecture, ARINC databuses and their communication protocols.
 I also covered Aerothermodynamics and propulsion, but it was always the systems portions that really excited me.
-I have come to recognize that I possess a personality that is driven by my ability to overcome complex challenges.
+In 2014, while playing around with static themes, I realized I loved the process of manipulating code.
 With coding, I have found it to be the summation of complex problem solving that has the power to make a genuine difference in the world.
 It is truly an endeavor like no other.

 ## Softskills